trashkollector/ComfyUI-Speaker-Isolation-Community/README.md

+The version uses the Community version of https://huggingface.co/pyannote/speaker-diarization-community-1

+Housekeeping: You have to get a Hugging face token, you have to accept all terms and conditions so can use the models.

-The version uses the Community version of https://huggingface.co/pyannote/speaker-diarization-community-1 You must accept all terms, there are multiple terms you need accept not jsut one You will need a Hugging face token for this to work
+You must accept all terms, there are multiple terms you need accept for each model.
+Go to the website and accept all the terms they have, if you only accept 1 model it will not work.
+You will need a Hugging face token for this to work